Prof. Barry Hawk Jeffrey Beyer

 The NAAG Model State Statute provides for mandatory pre-merger notification to stateantitrust authorities under certain circumstances.
 A bill based on the NAAG Model Statutewas introduced in the Connecticut Legislature but was later defeated.

-The relationship between members of the NAAG and the federal antitrustauthorities (FTC and DOJ) How the states and the federal agencies cooperate In addition to serving as a vehicle to encourage the states to work together in antitrustenforcement, the NAAG has also played an important role in improving cooperation andcoordination between federal and state antitrust enforcers.
+In addition to serving as a vehicle to encourage the states to work together in antitrustenforcement, the NAAG has also played an important role in improving cooperation andcoordination between federal and state antitrust enforcers.

 Recently, the enforcement policies of the states generally and the federal antitrust agencieshave been going through a process of close coordination.
 The relationship between the statesand federal antitrust regulators has been described as evolving “from outright hostility in theearly 1980s to grudging recognition in the late 1980s and joint prosecutions in the early1990s.”
 In any event, it is clear that the relationship between the states on one hand and theFTC and DOJ on the other, has undergone a huge transformation, largely due to thecooperative work of the NAAG Multistate Task Force and the federal agencies over the pastseveral years.